meilisearch/documentation/reference/features/language.md

 ### My language does not use the Roman alphabet.
 Can I still use MeiliSearch?

-Yes—our users work with many different alphabets and writing systems such as Cyrillic, Thai and Japanese.
+Yes—our users work with many different alphabets and writing systems such as Cyrillic, Thai, and Japanese.

 ### Does MeiliSearch plan to support additional languages in the future?